ReadyMouse/sub-manager/tasks/tasks-prd-subchain-platform.md

 - 📄 `SUBSCRIPTION_MODEL.md` - Complete guide to recurring payment model and usage examples
 - 📄 `PAYMENT_TYPES_EXPLAINED.md` - How DirectCrypto, AutomatedGiftCard, and ManualEntry work

-### 🚧 Next Steps (Task 3.0 - Testing)
+### ✅ Completed (Task 3.0 - Testing)
-**Ready to write comprehensive tests!** The contract is complete and needs:
+**All tests are now complete and passing!** The test suite includes:
-1. Create `test/SubChainSubscription.test.ts` with full test suite
+1. ✅ Comprehensive test suite in `test/SubChainSubscription.test.ts`
-2. Test both Public and User provider registration
+2. ✅ Tests for both Public and User provider registration
-3. Test subscriptions with different limit combinations (endDate, maxPayments, both, neither)
+3. ✅ Tests for all subscription limit combinations (endDate, maxPayments, both, neither)
-4. Test payment processing with automatic expiry
+4. ✅ Tests for payment processing with automatic expiry
-5. Test failed payment handling and auto-cancellation
+5. ✅ Tests for failed payment handling and auto-cancellation
-6. Test all view functions and edge cases
+6. ✅ Tests for all view functions and edge cases
-7. Achieve >80% code coverage
+7. ✅ >80% code coverage achieved

-**OR Task 4.0 - Envio Indexer** (can be done in parallel):
+### 🚧 Next Steps (Task 4.0 - Envio Indexer):
 1. Set up Envio to index all contract events
 2. Create GraphQL schema for subscriptions, payments, providers
 3. Build handlers for all events